Clinical Trials Registration

 It is important to note that the ICMJE clinical trial registration policy requires prospective registration of all interventional clinical studies, but does not require results reporting for registered trials.
 While the ICMJE recognizes the potential problems associated with posting preliminary research results that have not yet undergone an independent peer-review process, it acknowledges that the Food and Drug Administration Amendments Act of 2007 (FDAAA; U.S. Public Law 110-85, Title VIII), mandates the posting of summary results data for certain trials in ClinicalTrials.gov.
 Thus, the ICMJE will not consider results data posted in the tabular format required by ClinicalTrials.gov to be prior publication.
 However, editors of journals that follow the ICMJE recommendations may consider posting of more detailed descriptions of trial results beyond those included in ClinicalTrials.gov to be prior publication.
 The ICMJE anticipates that the climate for reporting results for registered trials will change dramatically over coming years and the ICMJE may need to amend these recommendations as additional agencies institute other mandates related to results reporting.

-Does the ICMJE require registration of clinical trials of devices?
-What if I register my device trial in ClinicalTrials.gov and it is covered by the delayed posting ("lock box") provision of Food and Drug Administration Amendments Act of 2007 (FDAAA), meaning that the registered information is not publicly accessible immediately following registration?
+Does the ICMJE require public, prospective registration of clinical trials of devices?
+What if my device trial is covered by the delayed posting ("lock box") provision of Food and Drug Administration Amendments Act of 2007 (FDAAA) or 42 CFR Part 11, meaning that the registered information is not publicly accessible immediately following registration?

 Which trials registries are acceptable to the ICMJE?